Best WordPress Security Practices for Multiple Client Sites (2026)

 Step 2: Deep Scan for Malware

-According to the best WordPress security practices for multiple client sites, once the system is isolated, identify and eliminate any infections.
+According to the best security practices, once the system is isolated, identify and eliminate any infections.

 - Run a Full Security Scan: Use a premium security tool to identify all compromised files, backdoors, and database injections.